alexpdev/torrentfile/README.md

 ```

 To specify an alternative path or filename you may use the `-o`, `--out` flags
-followed by the relative or absolute path to your preferred output location.
+followed by the path to the preferred destination.

 ```bash
 torrentfile create /path/to/content -o /some/other/path/torrent.torrent